Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 original twelve apostles that knew Jesus in the flesh were the apostles of the sons of Israel (circumcision).
 Another

-way of stating this is that Paul proclaimed the name of Jesus as the Son of God to a people that had little to no
+way of stating this is that Paul proclaimed the name of Jesus as the Son of God to a people that may have had little

-background about the law and customs of Moses.
-In fact, they had been excluded from the commonwealth of
+to no background about the law and customs of Moses.
+In fact, they had been excluded from the commonwealth

 the historical books (Matthew through Acts) and not including Hebrews, must stand as the message he sought to

 instill in the nations.
 Stated emphatically, Paul was and still is the messenger to the nations.

 Now, it seems right that Paul would emphasize teachings (i.e., doctrines) that were vital to opening the eyes of the

 nations to the truth about the Messiah Jesus, including what is vital to salvation and to growth in Christ.
 It also

 seems right that he would emphasize the most important teachings of Jesus as they pertain to the nations.
 However,